 The final step in the order download is to trigger an update of stock levels in the other Amazon stores and the other connected eCommerce channels.

 Updating Fulfilment in Amazon

 When Shipment is authorised in DEAR and the carrier specified, DEAR will try to create order shipment information in Amazon.
-This will only work in No Consolidation processing mode.
+This will only work in the No Consolidation processing mode.

 Each captured Amazon order once saved to Pending Orders creates a Log entry to track the link between the Sale in DEAR and in Amazon.
-This eliminates the possibility of creating duplicated orders when capturing the same order several times during manual order load.
+This eliminates the possibility of creating duplicate orders when capturing the same order several times during manual order load.

 Reloading Orders from Amazon